5nord/bison-example/README.md

  * Node types are defined in `example/node.def`.
  * Nodes either have a value _or_ children.
  * Appending nodes is inefficient due to single-linked lists.
+ * Line handling seems to be over-engineered.
+That's because in my projects I prefer to use file-offsets and line-caches instead; similar to clang or golang parsers.
+See `source.h` at http://github.com/5nord/kt for example.

 ## Bison